Winter Walking and Mountaineering: An Essential Kit List

 Waterproof Jacket

 A high-quality waterproof jacket is a must.
-Look for features like:
+Look for features such as:

-• No insulation It is best not to have any inbuilt insulation it's common to get hot walking uphill so an ability to be flexibility with layering helps.
+• No insulation: it is best not to have any inbuilt insulation.
+It's common to get hot walking uphill, so an ability to be flexibile with layering helps.

 Waterproof Trousers

-If your trousers don't have gaiters it's worth looking at having seperate ones.
+If your trousers don't have gaiters, it's worth investing in seperate ones.

 Top tip: Store trousers in your pack with zips open for quick deployment.